JSBmanD/docs/pages/deep-linked-ads/facebook-ads-faq.md

 #### Discrepancies with Impressions and Clicks

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Clicks vs Link Clicks"
+  "title": "Clicks vs Link Clicks",
-	Please be aware that Branch receives **Link Clicks** from Facebook via API.
-This click count differs from the click count found in Facebook which includes other sources of clicks.
+  "body": "Please be aware that Branch receives **Link Clicks** from Facebook via API.
+This click count differs from the click count found in Facebook which includes other sources of clicks."
+}
+[/block]

 ##### 1. I don't see any clicks or installs on the Branch Dashboard